leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 </div>
 ```

-I want be able render following data object with the directive, as shown below
+I want be able render the following data object with the directive

 ```coffeescript
 person = {